hashicorp/vagrant/website/docs/source/v2/provisioning/chef_client.html.md

 **Provisioner name: `chef_client`**

-The chef client provisioner allows you to provision the guest using [Chef](http://www.opscode.com/chef/), specifically by connecting to an existing Chef Server and registering the Vagrant machine as a node within your infrastructure.
+The Chef Client provisioner allows you to provision the guest using [Chef](http://www.opscode.com/chef/), specifically by connecting to an existing Chef Server and registering the Vagrant machine as a node within your infrastructure.